K K 1 K S TA

 Some banks in Israel have automatic currency exchange machines, which are accessible 24 hours, but they generally charge a high transaction fee and give a poor rate of exchange.

-The best deals for exchanging money are at the private commission-free change offices in tourist areas, which tend to be open much longer hours than the banks.
-In the Old City you’ll find exchange offices near Damascus Gate and Jaffa Gate and in the City Center there are many on or near Ben Yehuda Street, along Jaffa Street, close to Mahane Yehuda Market, on Shlomzion Hamalka Street and on Ben Sira Street.
-Many change offices also offer other services such as money transfer with no currency exchange fees, an ATM service, the transfer of funds between banks, the purchase of bills and selling of foreign currency with credit cards.
-Well-known Western Union operates within many post offices within Jerusalem and Israel, and offer money transfer services.
+The best deals for exchanging money are at the private commission-free change offices in tourist areas, which tend to be open for much longer hours than the banks.
+In the Old City, you’ll find exchange offices near Damascus Gate and Jaffa Gate.
+In the City Center, there are many on or near Ben Yehuda Street, along Jaffa Street, close to Mahane Yehuda Market, on Shlomzion Hamalka Street, and on Ben Sira Street.
+Many change offices also offer other services such as money transfer with no currency exchange fees, an ATM service, transferring funds between banks, purchasing bills, and selling foreign currency with credit cards.
+Well-known Western Union operates within many post offices within Jerusalem and Israel, and offers money transfer services.

 At the end of your stay, shekels can be converted back to other currencies at Ben Gurion Airport (up to $500US or its equivalent in other currencies).
 Any remaining shekels acquired during a single visit to Israel (up to $5,000) can be reconverted with receipts proving the original conversion.